These functions test variables for uniqueness.

 By default the uniqueness check excludes missing values (as specified by the

 testdat.miss option).
-Setting exclude = NULL
+Setting exclude = NULL will include all

 values.